-But, to put it simply, in our area, it is a pretty steady market since there is relatively low inventory.
+But, to put it simply, in our area, it is a seller's market, since there is relatively low inventory/lots of buyer activity homes are selling over the asking price quite often.

 But even that is a fairly broad, general way of looking at the market conditions.
-You and I will speak more in depth about the current market conditions specific to the price range and area(s) you're focusing on.
+You and I will speak more indepth about the current market conditions specific to the price range and area(s) you're focusing on.